RobertTalbert/calculus/w2021/201-assessment-w2021.md

 # MTH 201 W2021 Assessment plan

+## Second look 2020-12-22 08:46:31

+Assessments for learning:

+- WeBWorK (purpose: Basic practice and wax-on/wax-off repetition).
+Graded on points, infinite redo until deadline, stick to 16 problems per week model (so I can reuse sets)
+- Daily Prep (purpose: engagement + flipped class prep).
+Graded Completed/Incomplete.
+Expect 24 of these.
+No revisions possible but can spend tokens to fill in Incompletes.
+- Learning Targets (purpose: practice and mastery on core skills).
+  - 16 of these, 6 considered Core.
+  - Students earn levels on these -- Proficiency or Mastery (or Level 0-2).
+Level up each time you demonstrate acceptable evidence of skill.
+  - Level up can be accomplished through Checkpoint problems; oral assessments; videos; or student-initiated other means ("make me an offer").
+  - Do acceptable work once: Level 1.
+Do it twice: Level 2.
+  - Checkpoints are every other week except there will be one during last week of classes and a last one during finals week.
+  - Alternative methods can be done at any time, up to two Learning Targets per week.
+Instructions and grading criteria posted on Blackboard.
+- AEP's (purpose: extension and application of the basics)
+  - There will be between 8-10 of these posted through the semester.
+You DO NOT have to do all of them, only the ones that interest you and enough to satisfy grade requirements.
+  - Each one graded EMPX -- there are general standing requirements plus specific requirements for each one.
+  - Grades of P or X need revision in order to count.
+Can submit two items per week, three with a token.
+  - Revisions also limited by: Each AEP has an expiration date past which *any* revision costs a token.
+Revisions of "X" grades *always* cost a token.
+Also each revision must include a reflection on the reason for the revision plus a manifest of improvements made.
+  - Deadlines in final week: Submissions give by 11:59pm on 4/21 will be graded by Friday; after that point, no guarantees.
+All submissions due by 11:59pm Sunday 4/25.
+And keep the two-per-week rule.

 ## Sticking with the 3D approach

 - Basic skills: Assessed through Learning Target checkpoints and WeBWorK practice sets